KingOfOrikid/Crawler-projects/README.md

 ### Term search result crawling
 Use selenium to dynamically crawl the pages of the Terminology Concepts website (https://www.iso.org/obp/ui/#search) for all terminology equivalents

+### Crawling and cleaning of ancient TCM books
+Crawling and cleaning of data from several ancient TCM books (data is messy, only uploaded the process code)

 ## How to Contribute
 Please note that this project is released with a [Contributor Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.